The Impact of Cyber Attacks on Small Businesses

 1. Conduct Regular Risk Assessments

-Regularly assess your business’s cybersecurity risks to identify potential vulnerabilities and areas for improvement.
+Regularly assess your business’s cybersecurity risks by conducting cybersecurity audits to identify potential vulnerabilities and areas for improvement.
 This proactive approach helps you stay ahead of emerging threats and prioritize your security efforts.

 2. Implement Strong Security Policies